js-csp/js-csp/examples/README.md

 node --harmony examples/go/pingpong
 ```

-## Web
+## Web ##

 Compile first by running
 ```bash
 gulp bundle:browser
 ```

+- [Mouse Events](./web/mouse-events.html): Combines mouse events and timeouts to detect when the mouse stops moving.

+- [Throttled Search](./web/throttled-search.html): A simple search-as-you-type box that does not try to send too many requests unnecessarily.

-The Firebase example needs a real [Firebase](https://www.firebase.com) url, and works only in Firefox (as it uses Javascript features not yet available in other browsers).
+- [Firebase](./web/firebase.html): Ported from http://blog.cryptoguru.com/2014/11/frp-using-rxjs-and-firebase.html.
+This needs a real [Firebase](https://www.firebase.com) url, and works only in Firefox (as it uses Javascript features not yet available in other browsers).

+- [Drag and Drop](./web/drag-n-drop.html): Drags an image around.
+Ported from [RxJS](https://github.com/Reactive-Extensions/RxJS/tree/master/examples/dragndrop).